 THREE GENERATIONS, TWO RACES, ONE TEAM

-On Sunday 26th September, three generations of the Ellis family are hoping to be running and raising money for charity.
-Whilst Paul and Geraldine’s daughter Rachel (Whelan) runs in the Half Marathon, Rachel’s two boys Oliver and Matthew will run in the Mini Marathon with Grandma and Grandad.
-They will be joined by daughter Karen (Silvester) and her two children Emily and Rosie.
+Three generations of the Ellis family took part in the event weekend to raise money for charity.
+Whilst Paul and Geraldine’s daughter Rachel (Whelan) ran in the Half Marathon, Rachel’s two boys Oliver and Matthew ran in the Mini Marathon with Grandma and Grandad.
+They were joined by daughter Karen (Silvester) and her two children Emily and Rosie.

-Youngest runner will be Matthew who is just 5 and oldest is 72-year-old Grandad Paul.
+Youngest runner was Matthew who was just 5 and oldest was 72-year-old Grandad Paul.

-With a family love of football (Geraldine and Paul met at Forest over 50 years ago) they have chosen ‘Head for Change’ as their charity.
+With a family love of football (Geraldine and Paul met at Forest over 50 years ago) they chose ‘Head for Change’ as their charity.

 ‘Head for Change’ is a charitable foundation, pioneering positive change for brain health in sport and supporting ex-players who are affected by neurodegenerative disease as a result of their professional sporting career in football or rugby.
 Affected by this illness is a good friend of the family, Dave Watson, who started his career with Notts County and won 65 England caps.